-Each employee who works with or may be exposed to hazardous materials shall be informed of the provisions of the Hazard Communication Standard, including the location and availability of the hazardous materials lists, the MSDS files, and the Written Hazard Communication Program.
+Each employee who works with or may be exposed to hazardous materials shall be informed of the provisions of the Hazard Communication Standard, including the location and availability of the hazardous materials lists, the SDS files, and the Written Hazard Communication Program.
 In addition, the essential features of this information shall be posted on bulletin boards located in all areas where hazardous materials are stored or used within WPI.

 - Identity of hazardous materials in the work area.

 - Means of identifying hazardous materials.

 - Physical and health hazards associated with the materials.

 - Symptoms of overexposure to hazardous materials.

 - Procedures to protect against hazards under normal use conditions.

 - Procedures to protect against hazards in emergency conditions.